thomaslenaour/ytrack/subjects/select-where/README.md

 ### Instructions

-Get the employee with the id 5.
+Get the LastName and FirstName as employeeid = 5 on employees table.

 ### Notions